 Unfortunately, that’s not how things work in the real world.

 Improper ductwork installation, poor system design, and filter choices all contribute to high static pressure.
-In many homes, a combination of these factors are at play.
+In many homes, a combination of these factors is at play.
 Until you solve the static pressure problem(s), your system will never work to its fullest potential, and it might fail sooner than you expect it to.

 In the meantime, you might experience: